DanielOgorchock/OmniThing/README.md

 #### Install the omnithing package
 `sudo apt-get update && sudo apt-get install omnithing`
 #### Updating OmniThing
+If a new version of OmniThing is released, you can update to it with the command below:
 `sudo apt-get update && sudo apt-get upgrade`
 #### Editing Configuration
 You can edit the current OmniThing configuration using the self-hosted webserver running on port 3333.
 In your web browser, navigate to http://replace_with_your_pi_ip:3333